steadybit/docs-public/install-and-configure/install-agent/README.md

-# Install Outpost Agent
+# Install Agent

 ### Overview

-Before installing the agent, we recommend to make yourself familiar with the general [Outpost Agent Architecture](outpost-agent-architecture.md).
+Before installing the agent, we recommend to make yourself familiar with the general [Agent Architecture](agent-architecture.md).

 ### Prerequisites